tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

 end
 ```

+This combination of traits and inheritance provides us with building the building blocks for easily creating models and example models that can be used

-Traits provdie the building blocks for custom factories, and these building blocks can also be used for creating pre-built, more specific factories.
+Traits provide building blocks for creating custom factories in your tests.
+These building blocks can also be used for creating pre-built, more specific factories if they make sense for your domain.

-# TODO

-- See if you always need the `association` keyword or only when setting up more complicated relationships